SciTools/iris/docs/src/userguide/cube_maths.rst

-In section :doc:`cube_statistics` we discussed how the dimensionality of a cube can be reduced using the :meth:`Cube.collapsed <iris.cube.Cube.collapsed>` method to calculate a statistic over a dimension.
+In section :doc:`cube_statistics` we discussed how the dimensionality of a cube can be reduced using the :meth:`Cube.collapsed <iris.cube.Cube.collapsed>` method to perform a statistic over a dimension.

-Let's use that method to calculate a mean of our air temperature time-series, which we'll then use to calculate a time mean anomaly and highlight the powerful benefits of cube broadcasting.
+Let's use that method to perform a mean of our air temperature time-series, which we'll then use to perform a time mean anomaly and highlight the powerful benefits of cube broadcasting.

 First, let's remind ourselves of the shape of our air temperature time-series